documentcloud/documentcloud/app/views/help/modification.markdown

 # Document Modification

 We don't tend to think of modifying source documents as something a responsible journalist would do, but there are absolutely times when you need to.
 Whether you're trying to protect the privacy of a minor by redacting personally identifying information from a foster care incident report, reorganizing a collection of letters or inserting a page that wasn't properly scanned, reporters do sometimes need to rework source documents to ready them for publication.
 That's why DocumentCloud provides tools for modifying documents.
-Select the document that needs correction, and look in the "Edit" menu for the specific tool you need.
+Open the document that needs correction, and look in sidebar specific tool you need.

 ## <span id="pagetools">Page Tools</span>